finnkauski/lighthouse/README.md

 lighthouse - light automation from the comfort of your keyboard

 USAGE:
-    lh [SUBCOMMAND]
+    lh [OPTIONS] [SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

+OPTIONS:
+    -i, --ids <IDs>    Comma delimited IDs of lights that will get affected by the command

 SUBCOMMANDS:
+    bri         Set brightness (turns lights on)
+    color       Send colors to lights
-    bri         Set brightness (turns on if off) color       Color commands (WIP) the current API is unstable discover    Discover bridges on the network and print them help        Prints this message or the help of the given subcommand(s) info        Print out useful information about your system loop        Set all lights to colorloop
+    discover    Discover bridges on the network and print them help        Prints this message or the help of the given subcommand(s) info        Print out useful information about your system loop        Set lights to colorloop
-    off         Turn all hue lights off
+    off         Turn hue lights off
-    on          Turn all hue lights on
+    on          Turn hue lights on
-    state       Send state string to all hue lights
+    state       Manually state to hue lights
 ```

 ## Short-term trajectory (timeline)